Unit221B/Russian/README.md

 Double-click the reg file
 hit alt-shift to switch become your main keyboard and russian.

-(When leaving the server after use, switch to Russian with alt-shift)
+(When leaving the server after use, switch back to Russian with alt-shift)